Please purchase your ticket before fishing

 Most anglers fishing the Astwood pools tend to fish a 4lb line straight through to a 10, 12 or 14s hook.
 Fish any lighter and you will undoubtedly be broken if one of the medium to larger sized carp comes along.

 Similar in size to Smokey Joe's at about an acre, Bluebell Pool has 24 pegs and an island at the far end which usually attracts the 'early birds' as the carp are often to be found cruising round the island and in the margins.
-The match record here was set in 2007 by Peter Bailey who beat the match record of 143lbs which he set in 2003 with a net-busting 156lbs.
+The match record here was set by Peter Bailey who beat the previous match record of 143lbs which he set with a net-busting 156lbs.

-The commons and ghosties can also give good sport, although at up to 20lbs and 24lbs respectively, they do not run as large as the mirror carp which were introduced when the fishery was first developed and now come in at around 30lbs.
+The commons and ghosties can also give good sport, although at up to 20lbs and 24lbs respectively, they do not run as large as the mirror carp which were introduced when the fishery was first developed and now come in at just over 30lbs.

 For the silver fish angler there are bream to between 4lbs and 5lbs; roach to 1lb; rudd between 14oz and 1lb; and plenty of hybrid crucians/goldfish to about 1lb which can be quite prolific when they are on the feed.
 In addition, there are some Common Carp hybrids which generally range in size from 2lbs 8oz to 4lbs 8oz.
 These fish, which have spawned naturally in the pool, look like Common Carp but have no barbels.

 An added attraction is that there are known to be a good head of large bream to over 8lbs but for some reason these have not shown over the last couple of years.